sghub7/SparkSamples/ReadMe.md

-Set of various Spark programs for typical spark programmers
+Set of various Spark programs for day to day spark programs